 TMS students may use their seminary ID cards to check out materials at The Master's University.
 Refer to the Reciprocal Arrangements page on this Web site for details on TMU/TMS borrowing privileges.

 Visitors desiring to check out circulating materials may apply for a resident library card.
 See "VISITORS" below for details.

 Decorum appropriate to the mission and ministry of The Master's University must be maintained.
 We are intent on making our facility conducive to research and study therefore, please refrain from talking in the library especially while on the second floor.
 If you are seeking help, use your quiet, inside voice.

 Also, any verbal abuse, argumentative behavior, or failure to respond to directives of a member of the library staff is treated as a very serious matter.
 The staff will ask those who cause such problems to leave the facility and will call campus security as needed to enforce this directive.
-All such incidents are reviewed by the College Librarian and Circulation Manager and patrons, regardless of status, may have his/her library privileges revoked for such a violation.
+All such incidents are reviewed by the University Librarian and Circulation Manager.
+Patrons, regardless of status, may have his/her library privileges revoked for such a violation.

 Food is not permitted in the library however, beverages are allowed as long as they are in spill resistant containers.

 Please consider your fellow students more important than yourself and TURN OFF or at least set to vibrate your cell phone.
 When a call is received, please remove yourself from the library to carry on the conversation outside.